Everything you need to know about the 18-hole Andermatt Golf Course

-The Urseren Valley has two golf courses: the 18-hole Andermatt Swiss Alps Golf Course and the 9-hole course in Realp.
+The Ursern Valley has two golf courses: the 18-hole Andermatt Swiss Alps Golf Course and the 9-hole course in Realp.
 The latter is the home course of Golf Club Andermatt-Realp, which has arranged playing rights with Andermatt Swiss Alps.

 At Andermatt we live out the “spirit of the game of golf”: Honesty, integrity and courtesy distinguish the sport of golf.
 Etiquette is not an empty word; appropriate attire is expected and shows respect towards the other players.
 Repairing pitch marks and replacing divots shows respect for the course and the game.

-In the unique environment of the Urseren Valley, with its high elevation and special weather conditions, playing golf seems almost like a Scottish experience.
+In the unique environment of the Ursern Valley, with its high elevation and special weather conditions, playing golf seems almost like a Scottish experience.
 Nevertheless, your blue jeans, T-shirts and tennis shoes should be reserved for strolling city streets.
 We also ask you to walk your dog elsewhere than golf course.

 RULES OF USE FOR ANDERMATT SWISS ALPS GOLF COURSE (ASA GC)

 The golf course is open to all players who meet the following requirements: